Prologue to Cor Jesu Sacratissimum: One of Us

 Indeed, over the years, I shared a number of portions of the book here in draft form – such as this long autobiographical section here regarding my conversion experience.

-(But having mentioned that slice of autobiography, let me hasten to add my new book is not an autobiography!
+(But having mentioned that slice of autobiography, I hasten to add my new book is not an autobiography!
 Rather it only occasionally includes autobiographical elements to illustrate the main themes of the text.
 Thus some of my experience as a New Ager at the Findhorn community in Scotland is included, as well experiences living in Catholic Ireland, France and Spain.)

 At any rate, a point I want to make is that small portions of the book have appeared here in draft form, although the vast majority of the book has never been seen anywhere before.
 And indeed, the draft material that has previously appeared here has usually been reworked into a considerably better finished form.